Roadmap

 - Synchronous fire-and-forget notifier — optional

-INotifiableimplementation that dispatches notification handlers inline (noChannel<T>+BackgroundServiceoverhead) for scenarios where latency matters more than isolation. - Pre-compiled behavior chain — build the behavior delegate chain once at startup per message type and cache it in a static generic field, eliminating the per-call
+INotifiableimplementation that dispatches notification handlers inline with no extra transport layer for scenarios where latency matters more than isolation. - Pre-compiled behavior chain — build the behavior delegate chain once at startup per message type and cache it in a static generic field, eliminating the per-call

 Reverse/Aggregate/closure allocation. - Single-handler fast path for